kreetikk/kreetikk.github.io/_posts/2020-08-23-running-mssql-in-docker-for-development.md

 ![MSSQL in docker](/assets/images/docker-post4-cover.png)

 Assuming docker and docker-compose are already installed in the machine or else follow the instruction [here](https://docs.docker.com/compose/install/), including the prerequisites.

-Create a directory and inside it create a docker-compose.yml file with the following content.
+To run mssql, preferably create a directory and inside it create a docker-compose.yml file with the following content.

 ```yaml
 version: "3"